KarMiles/polish-girl-painting/README.md

 </details>
 <br>

 As a general rule products presented in the Gallery are unique art items.
 This is the reason why when such a unique product is already in the bag then button 'Add to Bag' is no longer available and a short information 'Item is in your bag' is presented in its place.
-Exceptions to this are taken into account and if an item is not unique (key 'is_unique' is unchecked in product details), then the 'Add to Bag button' will still appear, allowing the customer to add more than one item of the same product.
+Exceptions to this were taken into consideration and if an item is not unique (key 'is_unique' is unchecked in product details), then the 'Add to Bag button' will still appear, allowing the customer to add more than one item of the same product.

 <details>
 <summary>Product details - item in bag</summary>